Why Every Kayaker Should Try SUP | Standing Up for a New Perspective

 As a kayaker, you will already have the understanding of how to use the paddle to propel and maneuver the board, so you will just need a few tweaks to your paddling form to get you paddling efficiently and with greater control.
 This leaves you to just master the balance of the board.
 But again, you will already have a good understanding of trim and edge control, so with just a little practice, you’ll be paddling your SUP with ease and confidence.

-It’s A Welcome Break From Lugging A Heavy Boat
+A Welcome Break from Lugging a Heavy Boat

 As kayakers know, one of the hardest parts of any day out is actually getting the boat to the water.
 With some kayaks easily weighing in excess of 50 pounds, it's easy to see the draw of lightweight, portable equipment.
 Even diehard kayakers sometimes enjoy a day off from the heavy lifting.
 Inflatable stand up paddleboards have been designed with portability in mind, with many weighing in around between 20-25 lbs and fitting neatly inside a backpack.
 These bags can easily be transported in the trunk of a car or carried on a bus or train.
 Once you arrive at the water’s edge, you can easily pump them up to create the perfect platform to get out on the water.